informatics-lab/blog/_projects/machinelearning.md

 Another way of looking at these connections between models is as information transmitters.
 Ideal connections would pass only the important points from one model to the next, and not dilute them with useless detail.

-If we view a model's output as "truth", it is easy to work out which parts are relevant.
+If we view a model's output as "truth", it is clear which parts are relevant.
 However, in complex models useful details may be spread across the output.
 A straightforward reading of the output would ignore this hidden information.
 The objective is to use machine learning to spot these diffuse patterns, and so rescue information that would otherwise be lost.

 ### Summary